azizyahyaoui/MongoDB-Course-/README.md

 ### Acknowledgments

-This course is based on the "NoSQL - MongoDB Database" PDF provided by[1].
-The content has been adapted and expanded to create a comprehensive learning experience.
+This course is based on the "NoSQL - MongoDB Database" PDF and the content has been adapted and expanded to create a comprehensive learning experience.

 Citations: